adequatica/api-testing/README.md

    - `extensionsToTreatAsEsm: ['.ts']`
 6. Last but not least, changing filetype from `jest.config.js` to `jest.config.ts` leads to more configuration changes (I don't remember how)…

-At least, I would recommend using [Axios](https://axios-http.com/) (if you do not need the advanced feature of Got) as HTTP library to make it easier to set up a project.
+I would recommend using [Axios](https://axios-http.com/) as an HTTP client to make setup process much easier (if you do not need specific features of Got).
 But in this repository, I continue to use Got, because _this is the way._
 Example of Jest + Axios can be found [here](https://github.com/adequatica/api-testing-comparison).

+Contemporary API testing stack on [Vitest](https://vitest.dev/) + Node.js [`fetch()`](https://nodejs.org/dist/latest-v21.x/docs/api/globals.html#fetch) can be found [here](https://github.com/adequatica/api-vitesting).